MK-Ware/CryptoKnight/README.md

 8. Random password generator with full control over password characters
 9. Secure implementation & cryptographic salts
 10. User friendly GUI.
+11. Cross platform; works on windows, mac OSX and Linux.
+12. Windows binary version comes with a bundled JRE so you don't even have to have java installed.
-11. 100% free
+13. 100% free

 # Planned features:
 1. Public key cryptography (RSA, DSA, Elgamal).
 2. Steganography (F5 algorithm)

 # Setup and Run:
 - If you're on Windows, there's a compiled exe binary you can grab from the releases page.
-All you need to do is extract the contents of the zip file and double click the exe file..
+All you need to do is extract the contents of the zip archive and double click the exe file..
 That's it!

 - Linux users have one of 2 options (option b should be faster to launch):
 a.
 Run the compiled windows binary same as above using wine.